pbiecek/automl_resources/README.md

 * [embed: Extra Recipes for Encoding Categorical Predictors](https://cran.r-project.org/web/packages/embed/index.html); 	Max Kuhn; Factor predictors can be converted to one or more numeric representations using simple generalized linear models <arXiv:1611.09477> or nonlinear models <arXiv:1604.06737>.
 All encoding methods are supervised.

+### 2017

+* [Michelangelo](https://eng.uber.com/michelangelo/); Uber Engineering is committed to developing technologies that create seamless, impactful experiences for our customers.
+We are increasingly investing in artificial intelligence (AI) and machine learning (ML) to fulfill this vision.
+At Uber, our contribution to this space is Michelangelo, an internal ML-as-a-service platform that democratizes machine learning and makes scaling AI to meet the needs of business as easy as requesting a ride.

 ## Articles

 ### 2018